enel-gdh-educational/katacoda-scenarios/version-control/remotes/09-merge_w_conflict.md

 Repository is now in *merging state*

 You can:
+- Run `git status` to see the conflict
 - Run `git checkout --ours <file name>` to keep local version of the file
 - Run `git checkout --theirs <file name>` to keep remote version of the file
 - Launch *mergetool* using command `git mergetool` to edit resulting file